 If you’re already in business DropShipping, you might have already started to attend trade shows.
 If you’re considering DropShipping jewellery and you want to know the quality of the items that your intended supplier will provide, trade shows are a good way to see examples of stock.
-Spring Fair and Autumn Fair are great examples of trade fairs that take place annually, and if you’re attending Spring Fair in February 2020, you’ll be able to see our CEO Tejas talking about DropShipping.
-If you’re there and spot him, say hi!
+Spring Fair and Autumn Fair are great examples of trade fairs that take place annually, such as Spring Fair.
+It has been a while since we’ve been at events in person, but you can see Avasam CEO Tejas Dave speaking at Spring Fair in February 2020.

 Step 4: Sell jewellery on marketplaces